-Wool pillows provide outstanding neck and head support whilst retaining a soft wool feel that resists flattening and bounces back easily after use.
-Wool is a great sleep aid, it draws moisture away from the skin and helps the body to maintain a steady temperature, meaning it’s never too hot or cold; and it’s also antibacterial and hypoallergenic as well as being naturally dust mite free.
+Wool pillows provide outstanding neck and head support, whilst retaining a soft wool feel that resists flattening and bounces back easily after use.
+Wool is a great sleep aid, as it draws moisture away from the skin and helps the body to maintain a steady temperature.
+This means that it’s never too hot or too cold; and it’s also antibacterial and hypoallergenic, as well as being naturally dust mite free.

 Memory foam pillows are made of a dense, temperature-sensitive sponge-like material that can easily support your back and neck by conforming to your individual body shape.
 The memory foam moulds to your neck and head, creating a comfortable cradle for your head while you sleep.
 This can help relieve pain in your neck while you are sleeping.

-Synthetic pillows are man-made, usually polyester.
-They are hypoallergenic making them ideal for allergy sufferers.
-However, they have a shorter life span and do not conform to the head and neck as well as most other pillows.
+Synthetic pillows are man-made, and usually polyester.
+They are hypoallergenic, making them ideal for allergy sufferers.
+However, they have a shorter life span and do not conform to the head and neck, as well as most other pillows.

 Pillows for different sleep issues

-Choosing the right pillow can help alleviate common sleep problems such as allergies, snoring and neck and back pains.
+Choosing the right pillow can help alleviate common sleep problems, such as snoring, allergies, and neck and back pain.

-The SlumberSlumber Contour Memory Foam Pillow with Silver is ideal for helping keep your airways open and offering superb comfort.
+The Head and Neck Support Pillow from The Fine Bedding Co. is ideal for helping keep your airways open while offering superb comfort.

-Anti-allergy bedding, such as Allersafe is blended with Amicor Pure Acrylic Fibre, an intelligent fibre with anti-bacterial and anti-fungal additives inside, creating an environment that is unsuitable for dust mites to survive.
-The Allersafe range of bedding can prevent the allergic reaction and reduce snoring.
+Anti-allergy bedding is blended with Amicor Pure Acrylic Fibre, an intelligent fibre with anti-bacterial and anti-fungal additives inside, creating an environment that is unsuitable for dust mites to survive.
+Not only can anti-allergy bedding prevent allergic reactions, but they can also reduce snoring.